risqikhoirul/risqikhoirul/README.md

 ### Hi there 👋
 **I'am M Khoirul Risqi**

-*I am an informatics engineering student at one of the universities in Indonesia.
+*I am an informatics engineering student at one of the universities in Indonesia, Universitas nahdlatul ulama sunan Giri (UNUGIRI Bojonegoro).
 I explore blockchain technology, I am a cryptocurrency enthusiast, currently I am focusing more on exploring web developers.*

 - 🌱 I am currently learning JavaScript, Php, Java, and Python.
 - 👯 I would like to collaborate on web projects as well as automated bots.